berktunc1/made-template/README.md

 ## Usage
 1- Download project/pipeline.py.
 Edit file -> instead of :memory:, specify a path for the datasets.
-For instance: C:/Users/username/Desktop/co2.sqlite and C:/Users/Beerk/Desktop/population.sqlite
+For instance: C:/Users/username/Desktop/co2.sqlite and C:/Users/username/Desktop/population.sqlite

-2- Run the pipeline.py using project/pipeline.sh
+2- Run the pipeline.py using project/pipeline.sh <br>
-Datasets are ready for the analysis.
+Datasets are ready for the analysis.<br>
-To review the project findings in detail, refer to the project/analysis-report.pdf and project/data_analysis_code.ipynb.
+To review the project findings in detail, refer to the [project/analysis-report.pdf] and [project/data_analysis_code.ipynb].